ayau3/Final-Project/README.md

 A brief discussion of what you anticipate will be the hardest and most time-consuming parts.

 ## Timeline
-What parts of the project do you anticipate you will complete in each of the next 5 weeks?
-Your goal is to solve the scary problems as quickly as possible!

 - Week 1: Write proposal
-- Week 2:
+- Week 2: Purchase necessary sensors and LEDS and create a mockup of where we want all of the LEDs to be.
-- Week 3:
+- Week 3: Program sensors and finalize layout of LEDs
-- Week 4:
+- Week 4: Print painting, create frame, assemble all components + time for any unexpected debugging
 - Week 5: Present!

 ## References and Links